yoctoproject/poky/documentation/test-manual/test-manual-understand-autobuilder.rst

 #.
 Cleanup the build directory using
-   :ref:`test-manual/test-manual-understand-autobuilder:clobberdir` if the build was successful, else rename it to “build-renamed” for potential future debugging.
+   :ref:`test-manual/test-manual-understand-autobuilder:clobberdir` if the build was successful, else rename it to "build-renamed" for potential future debugging.

 .. _test-deploying-yp-autobuilder: